John of Brienne: Death

 According to three 13th-century authors (Matthew Paris, Salimbene di Adam and Bernard of Besse), John became a Franciscan friar before his death.
 They agree that John's declining health contributed to his conversion, but Bernard also described a recurring vision of an old man urging the emperor to join the Franciscans.
 Most 13th-century sources suggest that John died between 19 and 23 March 1237, the only Latin emperor to die in Constantinople.

 According to the Tales of the Minstrel of Reims, he was buried in Hagia Sophia.
 Perry wrote that John, who died as a Franciscan friar, may have been buried in the Franciscan church dedicated to Saint Francis of Assisi which was built in Galata during his reign.
-In a third theory, proposed by Giuseppe Gerola, a tomb decorated with the Latin Empire coat of arms in Assisi's Lower Basilica may have been built for John by Walter VI, Count of Brienne.
+In a third theory, proposed by Giuseppe Gerola, a tomb decorated with the Latin Empire coat of arms in Assisi's Lower Basilica may have been built for John by Walter VI, count of Brienne.

 Family

-John's first wife (Maria the Marquise, born 1191) was the only child of Isabella I of Jerusalem and her second husband, Conrad of Montferrat.
+John's first wife, Queen Maria of Jerusalem (born 1191), was the only child of Isabella I of Jerusalem and her second husband, Conrad of Montferrat.
 Maria inherited Jerusalem from her mother in 1205.
 John and Maria's only child, Isabella (also known as Yolanda), was born in late 1212.

 Stephanie of Armenia became John's second wife in 1214.
 She was the only daughter of Leo II of Armenia and his first wife, Isabelle (niece of Sibylle, the third wife of Bohemond III of Antioch).
 Stephanie gave birth to a son in 1220, but she and her son died that year.

 John married his third wife, Berengaria of León, in 1224; she was born around 1204 to Alfonso IX of León and Berengaria of Castile.
 John and Berengaria's first child, Marie, was born in 1224.
 Their first son, Alphonse, was born during the late 1220s.
-Berengaria's cousin, Louis IX of France, made him Grand Chamberlain of France and he acquired the County of Eu in France with his marriage.
+Berengaria's cousin Louis IX of France made him the grand chamberlain of France and he acquired the County of Eu in France with his marriage.
 John's second son, Louis, was born around 1230.
-His youngest son, John, who was born in the early 1230s, was Grand Butler of France.
+His youngest son, John, born in the early 1230s, was the grand butler of France.